Semantic Models for the First-stage Retrieval: A Comprehensive Review: Challenges and future directions

 \section{Challenges and future directions}

-In this section, we discuss challenges and several future directions related to neural semantic models for the first-stage retrieval.
+In this section, we discuss some open challenges and several future directions related to semantic models for the first-stage retrieval.
 Some of these topics are important but have not been well addressed in this field, while some are very promising directions for future researches.